RafifAlzayat/thecoolteam-/README.md

 ![GradientBoostingClassfier](https://user-images.githubusercontent.com/82983000/134433092-ad85d861-a293-429f-84c1-3317ceb76c33.png)

 #### Summary
 Overall the DecisionTreeClassifier has a slightly higher balanced accuracy score of 93.14% over the GradientBoostingClassifier of 93.07%.
 DecisionTreeClassifier is both simple to understand and is perfect for the type of data in this given dataset as it is essentially numerical data.
-GradientBoostingClassifier is not as intelligible as the decision tree, however, they both have similar accuracy ratings which far surpass the other machine learning methods.
+GradientBoostingClassifier is not as intelligible as the decision tree, however, they both have similar accuracy ratings which surpass most other machine learning methods.
+The one that had the highest percentage balanced accuracy score was Support Vector Machine at 93.14%.

 The diagram for the machine learning model is below:
   ![alt text](https://github.com/RafifAlzayat/thecoolteam-/blob/main/Covid%20Analysis%20Images/Machine%20Learning%20Model%20Diagram%20(1).jpg)